Q. Are there good coin-laundries out there?

 Q. Do you offer legal representation for the purchasers of other types of business?

-A. Yes, I do – provided the business is located in N.Y.
-State.
+A. Yes, I do.
 Please contact my office for details – and please ask for an explanation as to how you can keep your legal fees to a minimum.
 A note to my readers: Of course, many of the points I make throughout this site are applicable to not only coin-laundries, but to small business ventures in general.
 My motive is not solely to obtain clients for myself, but also to give back a little by offering some basics that are calculated to discourage credulity in business.
 Too many people incur considerable financial harm through business ventures gone bad.
 Such losses lead to lifestyle downgrades which can erode relationships, be disruptive of family life, and even serve as a precursor to divorce In almost every instance of failure, the cause can be summed up in one sentence: Failure to correctly identify and evaluate the risks.

 In any event: If I have helped you, or if you have found something that is of interest to you – and especially if you feel that it may be of interest to others, I encourage you to “link”.
 Be it a forum, your blog, or your site, please publish a “link” to this site.